ryantd42/NY-Legislative-Git/2023/S645A-2023/bill.md

   Section  1.
 Section  3-200 of the election law is amended by adding a new subdivision 8 to read as follows:
-  8. NO LATER THAN DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR,  THE STATE  BOARD OF ELECTIONS SHALL PRESCRIBE QUALIFICATIONS FOR ALL COMMIS- SIONERS OF BOARDS OF ELECTIONS IN EACH COUNTY AND THE CITY OF NEW  YORK.
+  8. NO LATER THAN DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FIVE,  THE STATE  BOARD OF ELECTIONS SHALL PRESCRIBE QUALIFICATIONS FOR ALL COMMIS- SIONERS OF BOARDS OF ELECTIONS IN EACH COUNTY AND THE CITY OF NEW  YORK.
  SUCH QUALIFICATIONS SHALL INCLUDE, BUT NOT BE LIMITED TO, THE QUALIFICA-